 - Students at Shrewsbury Borough School in Shrewsbury will be participating in Screen-Free Week.

 - St. Francis Farm will be celebrating Screen-Free Week early to coincide with school break, which runs from April 23-April 28.
-They are offering a wide variety of free events for families at St. Francis Farm, and at participating sponsors in Pulaski, Richland, Orwell, and Williamstown.
+St. Francis Farm will be offering a wide variety of free events for families, and at participating sponsors in Pulaski, Richland, Orwell, and Williamstown.
 Look out for library activities, evening nature walks, a bird walk, volunteer projects, nature activities, games, STEM activities, arts and crafts, a barn dance, and much more!
 Details can be found here.**